Best eCommerce Business Models and Strategies with Examples

 Online retail website

 An online retail website is ideal for businesses that sell large quantities of products from multiple manufacturers.
-It is the most common e-commerce website.
+It is the most common ecommerce website.

 Online retail websites are good alternatives for smaller businesses or vendors who want to test customer demands for their products before starting out.